durrantm/code_samples/README.md

   - Capybara
   - Selenium
 </br>
-The javascript and Ruby examples are more complete and reflect languages I have used more extensively.
+The Javascript and Ruby examples are more complete and reflect languages I have used more extensively.

 Python and C# are intended as simple basic templates for languages I have used less.